-But if you want to celebrate with your significant other on the 14th or you know, spoil them any of other 365 days of the year, why stick to cliches?
+Want to celebrate with your significant other on the 14th or you know, spoil them any of other 365 days of the year?
 Get out of the big cities and go on an adventure!
 ‘Cause we all know by now thanks to Pinterest quotes that couples who travel together stay together.

 Here are my top 6 romantic places in South Africa for adventurous couples!